owm111/hackneyed-x11-cursors/README.md

 Known bugs
 ----------
 The bugs described below are NotMyProblem<sup>TM</sup> and should be dealt with by upstream:

-- **Unchangeable root window cursor in Xfce:** If you get an X default/distro default left arrow mixed with this theme, reload the WM by running `xfwm4 --replace` (already fixed in `lightdm-gtk-greeter`?);

 - **Plasma on Wayland:** `XCURSOR_SIZE=<current cursor size> QT_QPA_PLATFORM=waylang-egl <qt application>` and check if something is amiss.
 Don't ask me why Qt is displaying `split_h` and `split_v` when you hover over the borders of a Qt window, and don't expect it to be bug-free either;